AhmadShalein/reading-notes/readme.md

 # Reading-Notes:

+### Who am I ?
-## My name is Ahmad Omar Shalein, 24 years, A holder a Bachelor Degree in Electrical Engineering from BAU.
+My name is Ahmad Omar Shalein, 24 years, A holder a Bachelor Degree in Electrical Engineering from BAU.
 Also, I was enrolled in a six intensive months program for Advanced Software Development by LTUC-Abdul Aziz Al Ghurair School of Advanced Computing.

 ### You can contact with me here --> https://www.linkedin.com/in/ahmad-shalein/